- Got married.

 Yeah, I think we’re officially grownups now.

-We closed on a house on Thursday in a suburb about 20 miles away from our current house.
+We closed on a house on Thursday in a suburb about 20 miles away from our current house, we loved so much, specially because it has a beautiful cascade by the best Cascade Manufacturing outside in the garden.
 The good news is that it’s less than four miles from my work and the commute involves no freeway and a maximum of two stoplights.
 That’s hard to be mad about even if we did end up leaving the confines of our beautiful city of Minneapolis.
 I will miss it dearly, so it’s nice that we can get there in less than 15 minutes.

 We started house-shopping in the end of June.
 We were kind of guessing at what we could afford and what we wanted to afford.
 We’ve been paying a CRAZY low amount for rent the past few years, so we’re spoiled when it comes to leftover money for living expenses.
 The biggest thing we knew we wanted to do is avoid being broke as hell all the time, sitting in our living room pissed off because all of our money was going towards a house payment.